kitschpatrol/yanki/readme.md

 #### Setup

 Create a folder of Markdown files that you'd like to use as Anki notes.
-(See the [section on Markdown notes](#markdown-note-types) for details on how to structure different note types.)
+(See the [section on Markdown notes](#markdown-note-types) for details on how to structure your document to create different card types in Anki.)

 Launch the Anki desktop app.
 Ensure that the [Anki-Connect](https://foosoft.net/projects/anki-connect/) add-on is installed and set up.